 If you are seeking funds for a charitable project or organization that does not seem to fit the above criteria, please contact the Community Foundation staff.
 We may be able to recommend other potential funding sources, including one of the Community Foundation’s donor-advised funds.

-*Currituck projects may be eligible for certain Special Field-of-Interest Grants.
+*Currituck projects may be eligible for certain Special Focus Grants.

 Who Can Apply?

 Any 501(c)3 organization is eligible to apply for a Community Enrichment Grant, as are other tax-exempt organizations for charitable projects that meet a public need, in accordance with IRS guidelines.
 Occasionally, schools and government agencies will be considered for Community Enrichment Grants, if it is demonstrated that financial support is not available from other sources.
-Please call our staff before applying.
-Schools and government agencies are eligible for certain Special Field-of-Interest Grants.
+For Dare County schools, please inquire first with the Dare Education Foundation before contacting us.
+Schools and government agencies may also be eligible for certain Special Focus Grants.

 Community Enrichment Grants are never awarded to individuals.